spacetimeengineer/mupy/README.md

 ## Manufacturing Utility Command-Line-Tool (mucli)

 μpy comes with it bundled a command-line-interface application known as mucli or mucli-tool and behaves much like a Linux terminal except that it only accepts special strings known as 'system-codes'. mucli was developed to express to users mupy's most rudimentary operation ; rendering precision manufacturing resources for a given system-code.
-To enter mucli, in the Linux terminal, navigate to the mucli directory in the project folder
+To enter mucli, in the Linux terminal, navigate to the mucli directory in the project folder.

 ```console
 $ python3 <package_location>/mupy/mucli/mucli.py